bernardoaraujor/rusty-minty/README.md

 - `WEB3_PROV`: URL to Web3 provider.
 Ex.: Infura endpoint, or local Ethereum node.
 - `PRIV_KEY`: the Minter account private key (**warning**: be careful!).
 - `TOKEN_OWNER`: the address of the NFT owner.
 It could be Minter or different account.
 - `GAS_LIMIT`: the max amount of Gas you're willing to pay to mint.
-Defaults to `10000000`.
+The `-g` CLI arg is optional and defaults to `10000000`.
 - `CONTRACT_ADDR`: the address of the Minty contract on the chain.
 - `CONTRACT_ABI`: path to Minty contract ABI artifact (`.json`).
-Defaults to `abi/contracts/Minty.sol/Minty.json`, which is the standard path when compiling via Hardhat.
+The `-a` CLI arg is optional and defaults to `abi/contracts/Minty.sol/Minty.json`, which is the standard (relative) path when compiling via Hardhat.

 ```shell
 $ FILE=/path/to/file